Model-independent measurement of the Higgs boson associated production with two jets and decaying to a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The SMEFT interpretation

 The differential cross section was recomputed using the observed best fit results from Table~\ref{tab:SMEFTobserved} and compared with the observed results presented in Section~\ref{sec:results}.
 In Figs.~\ref{fig:xsection_SMEFT_VBF}--\ref{fig:xsection_SMEFT_VBFHqq}, the measured fiducial cross section for VBF production, obtained from the fit to the \text{\Dvbf} distribution and shown as a black circular marker, is compared to various models, including the SM (solid line) and several BSM scenarios (dotted or dashed lines).
 These BSM interpretations of the cross section correspond to the measured best fit values of the Wilson coefficients within the assumed model, obtained using the same data.
 Similarly, in Fig.~\ref{fig:xsection_SMEFT_ggH}, the measured fiducial cross section for the ggH process, obtained from the two-dimensional \Dtwodim distribution and depicted as a black triangular marker, is compared to the SM prediction (solid line) and to a scenario where $c_\text{HG}$ and $c_{\text{H}\tilde{\text{G}}}$ are simultaneously fitted to the data.
-The bottom panels of these figures display the difference between the differential cross section reported in Section~\ref{sec:results} and the interpreted cross sections from the various BSM models as measured in data.
+The lower panels of these figures display the difference between the differential cross section reported in Section~\ref{sec:results} and the corresponding predictions from the SM and from the various BSM models as measured in data.